prometheus-community/helm-charts/charts/kube-prometheus-stack/README.md

     kubectl patch pv/<PersistentVolume name> --type json -p='[{"op": "remove", "path": "/spec/claimRef"}]' -n monitoring
     ```

 **Note:** To execute the above command, the user must have a cluster wide permission.
-Please refer [Kubernetes RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/)
+Please refer to [Kubernetes RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/)

 After these steps, proceed to a fresh **kube-prometheus-stack** installation and make sure the current release of **kube-prometheus-stack** matching the `volumeClaimTemplate` values in the `values.yaml`.